stadium-software/workflow-steps/v2/README.md

 1. Drag a *List* control into the Page.Load event handler and name it (e.g. UpdatesList)
 2. Select the "WorkflowStepsUpdate" type in the *Item Type* property dropdown of the *List*
 3. Define the workflow steps
-   1. stepclass: A class that identifies one step or multiple steps
+   1. stepclass: A class that uniquely identifies one step or a class that identifies multiple steps to update
    2. description: Text to show in a tooltip on hover of the step
-   3. addremoveclasses: A list of classnames that will be added (if they don't exist on the step) or removed (if they exist on the step)
+   3. addremoveclasses: A list of classes that will be added (if they don't exist on the step) or removed (if they already exist on the step)

 ![](images/UpdateEventHandler.png)